 Restoration of Water Service: The WSSC's objective is to restore normal service to our customers within 24 hours from the time the Commission is notified of an emergency, and to limit the actual time a customer is without water service to less than 6 hours.
 During FY 2018, 6,380 customers, or approximately 3% of the WSSC's customers, experienced a temporary suspension in water service while a water main was shut down following a water main break or other emergency.
 The top graph below indicates the percentage of affected customers whose water service was restored in less than 6 hours after a water main was shut down and returned to service.
 For FY 2018, the average time customers were without water service was 3.7 hours, with 86% having water service restored within the targeted 6-hour goal.
-The second graph below indicates the percentage of affected customers where repairs were completed in less than 24 hours to restore normal or permanent water service.
+The second graph below indicates the percentage of affected normal or permanent water service.
 The average time from notification of a problem to restoration of normal service was 15.4 hours for FY 2018, with 77.8% of customers having normal water service restored in less than the 24-hour goal.